 Upon relocating with his family in 2012 to teach at a college on Queensland’s Sunshine Coast, Ryan responded to his instructor’s advice of opening a traditional Japanese martial arts dojo to aspire to the goal mentioned in the opening paragraph above.
 Still, Ryan continues under the tutelage of Michiharu Mori Shihan at the Brisbane Yoshinkan Aikido Dojo today while directing the Sunshine Coast Dojo.
 Ryan is one of Mori Shihan’s most experienced ‘uke’ (attackers who receive the techniques).

 In addition to his martial arts qualifications, Ryan holds an undergraduate degree in Linguistics, a post-graduate degree in Education (teaching) and a Masters degree in International Relations/Global Politics.
-Ryan teaches at one of the Sunshine Coast’s most prestigious colleges, and has published various educational texts with Cambridge University Press.
+Ryan teaches at one of the Sunshine Coast’s most prestigious colleges and is a published author of a variety of educational texts with Cambridge University Press.